vsr83/OrbitsGL/README.md

 ## Keplerian Elements

 Orbit can be initialized from Keplerian Elements from the "Keplerian Elements" folder via selection of the Override checkbox.
 This will generate the current OSV.
 The OSV can be converted to a TLE as described above.

+## Attribution for the Maps and Textures

+The JSON Earth map has been generated from [Natural Earth Data](https://www.naturalearthdata.com/) via the website [https://www.naturalearthdata.com/](https://geojson-maps.ash.ms/).

+The Earth day and night textures are from the Solar System Scope [website](https://www.solarsystemscope.com/textures/).